YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario03/4_Harvest/README.md

 NetApp Harvest 2.0 is the swiss-army knife for monitoring datacenters.
 The default package collects performance,capacity and hardware metrics from ONTAP clusters.
 New metrics can be collected by editing theconfig files.
 Metrics can be delivered to multiple databases - Prometheus, InfluxDB and Graphite -and displayed in Grafana dashboards.
 In the context of Kubernetes, you could use performance metrics gathered by Harvest & create neat dashboards in Grafana with regards to Persistent Volumes.

+More information about Harvest can be found here: https://netapp.io/monitoring/

 The scenario will guide you through the installation of Harvest on _rhel6_ (port _31000_)and how to connect it to the Prometheur instance running in Kubernetes.
 The file _harvest.yml_ in this repo can be used to configure Harvest to work on this lab.